longhorn/website/content/docs/1.5.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

   - The Account Name will be mapped to the `AZBLOB_ACCOUNT_NAME` field in the Kubernetes secret we create later.
   - The Account Secret Key will be mapped to the `AZBLOB_ACCOUNT_KEY` field in the Kubernetes secret we create later.
-  - The Storage URI will be mapped to the `AZBLOB_ENDPOINT` field if you set in the Kubernetes secret we create later.
+  - The Storage URI will be the `AZBLOB_ENDPOINT` field in the secret.

   - By a manifest:
     ```shell